ascoos/comfor-latest/help/tutorial.en.md

 1) From the menu ribbon the `Blocks` tab to go to the Blocks management page.

-2) we go to the `Views` section and from the drop-down named `Block` we select `comfor_latest`.
+2) we go to the `Views` section and from the drop-down named `Block` we select `comfor-latest`.
 This will show us in the list of blocks only the block with the title `Comfor Latest Messages`.
 3) In the displayed list, click on `Comfor Latest Messages` to open our block for editing.

 <p align="center"><img src="scr-block-comfor_latest-admin-0000-1280.webp" /></p>